Skip to main content

 2. They’re Good For Your Immune System

-If you’re looking for a way to help improve your immune system, eating a balanced, varied diet which includes lots of cruciferous vegetables, is a great way to go.
+If you are looking for a way to help improve your immune system, eating a balanced, varied diet which includes lots of cruciferous vegetables, is a great way to go.

-They can also help to decrease your risk of chronic diseases such as asthma, Alzheimer’s, and diabetes.
+They can also help to decrease your risk of chronic diseases such as Asthma, Alzheimer’s, and Diabetes Type 2.

 RELATED: Winter Recipes To Keep Your Immune System Strong